masakudamatsu/site-search-chatbot/memory-bank/techContext.md

 ## Development & Testing
 - **E2E & Visual Regression Testing:** Playwright
+- **Test Execution:** The project uses an `npm test` script which is configured to run the Playwright test suite.
 - **Configuration:** Environment variables will be used to manage settings like the target website URL, LLM model, and cron job frequency.

 ## Development Methodology